What is a Crawl Space

 The encapsulation also prevents mold and pests from entering the crawl space.
 Mold and pests love crawl spaces because they are dark, damp, and hard to access.
-By removing the moisture in the air, mold can no longer grow there or enter your home.
+By removing the moisture in the air you breathe, mold can no longer grow there or enter your home.
 The mold and mildew spores cannot access the house since all the cracks and gaps are blocked off.
 Pests will not be able to find a way in, preventing mice or insects from infiltrating your home.

 Lastly, encapsulating the crawl space raises the value of your home.
 Because it keeps your home safe and clean, many buyers would appreciate having it.
 Buyers are willing to spend more money on a home that seems cleaner and safer.